Trinity Bay North

 Trinity Bay North is a town in the Canadian province of Newfoundland and Labrador.
 It is located at the northern tip of Trinity Bay.
-The town had a population of 1,649 in the Canada 2021 Census.
+It was established on January 1, 2005, through the amalgamation of several smaller communities, including Catalina, Port Union, Melrose, and Little Catalina.
+The town is known for its strong ties to Newfoundland's fishing heritage and its scenic coastal landscapes.